Disclaimer: I do not own any of the recognizable characters; I am only borrowing them for fun for a little while. They belong to J.R.R. Tolkien.

 To be continued…

-Reviewers: Many thanks to everyone who reads the story and especially to those who review, I appreciate the encouragement.
-I will answer everyone by email when I have an address.
+Reviewers: Many thanks to everyone who is reading this story and especially to those who reviewed, I appreciate the encouragement.